hubson123/hubson123/README.md

 ### Hi there 👋
-I'm currently working on my Engineer's Thesis. ;)
+I'm currently looking for a job as a Business-System Analyst or Junior .Net developer. ;)

 <!--